Suped

 1. Expiry reminders: Set reminders at 90, 60, 30, 14, and 7 days before the notAfter date.

-2. Real-message tests: Test through each production mail stream, not only through a DNS checker.
+2. Real-message tests: Test through each production mail stream, not only through a DNS check.

-4. Policy guardrails: Protect DMARC enforcement from accidental rollback to monitoring-only mode.
+4. Policy guardrails: Protect DMARC enforcement from rollback to p=none or pct below 100.

-For deeper follow-up, I would check the VMC expiry guide, confirm Gmail and VMC requirements, and use a BIMI validation guide when the SVG or certificate format is suspect.
+For deeper follow-up, check the VMC expiry guide, confirm Gmail and VMC requirements, and use the BIMI validation guide when the SVG or certificate format is suspect.

 Views from the trenches